naofumi/first_try/README.md

 * For the "react-side", additional state can be sent in with the `data-props` attribute.
 * For the "hotwire-side", additional state information is sent in with the Turbo Frame request URL.

 ## Main differences compared to the article

 * We don't use React Router but use our own elementary client-side router.
-Our solution works well with hard-navigation(a full page reload for each page transition).
+Our solution works well with hard-navigation (a full page reload for each page transition).
 * The choice of hard-navigation simplifies implementation at the expense of efficiency.
    * We don't have to worry about unmounting since we only do hard-navigation.
    * Updating/revalidating other micro frontends is done when they are reloaded.
-   * Even micro frontends that don't need revalidation will be updated.
+   * Even micro-frontends that don't need revalidation will be updated.
+* The contract is different.
+The martinfowler.com article requires that each micro-frontend attaches global methods to the `window` object.
+Then the container calls these methods with the ID of the HTML element to which it should be attached.
+In our case, each micro-frontend is responsible for attaching itself to all elements which have `data-microfrontend-name="[name of micro-frontend]`.

 ## Handling layout shift